 - Ride Year: 2021

 - Email: [email protected]

 Hi there!
 I’m Javier, and I’m a senior at UT Austin studying Computer Science with a minor in Philosophy.
 At UT, I’ve had the opportunities to teach freshman students as a Pod-Mentor as well as work as a ticketing assistant for Texas Performing Arts.
 I also spend my time organizing events with the Hispanic Association of Computer Scientists (HACS) and serving the East Austin community with Texas Blazers.
-I just finished a study-abroad semester at the University of Edinburgh, but I’m looking forward to jumping back into the action in Austin!
+I just finished a study-abroad semester at the University of Edinburgh, and am currently finishing up classes and biking relentlessly in Austin!

 Outside of school, I love learning different instruments, rock-climbing, listening to Broadway, playing board games and bothering my friends to do those activities with me!

 Once I leave UT, I’ll be moving to Seattle to start the next chapter of my life working in tech!

 I'm also the 2021 Rockies Ride Director, and I'm ecstatic to be leading this team of passionate riders on our way to Alaska!

 I ride for my friend Matt Hogan and the many people who, like him, could never anticipate the storm that cancer inflicts on people’s lives.